 Fermented Spicy Sauerkraut is so incredibly healthy to eat, and not a new trendy idea.
-Many cultures around the world have a way of preserving and fermenting cabbage, historically to get the food through the winter.
+Many cultures around the world have a way of preserving and fermenting cabbage.
+Historically this provided food to get through the winter.
 Eastern Europe and Germany have Sauerkraut, Korea has Kimchi, and Central America has Curtido.

 Sauerkraut is made by a process called Lacto-Fermentation.
-When the cabbage submerged in a salty brine, it coverts the sugars into lactic acid, which is a natural preservative, which preserves your food.
+When the cabbage is submerged in a salty brine, it converts the sugars into lactic acid.
+This is a natural preservative, which preserves your food.
 And did I mention the health benefits?
 Fermented Spicy Sauerkraut has many of the same probiotics, digestive enzymes and live cultures that are found in yogurt.
 It’s like a Superfood!

 This doesn’t include many store-bought Sauerkrauts that are typically pasteurised and soaked in vinegar.
-If you’re buying fermented sauerkraut, look for them in the refrigerators, but be warned they tend to be pretty pricey.
+If you’re buying fermented sauerkraut, look for them in the refrigerators.
+Be warned, they tend to be pretty expensive.
 I love spicy food, so it seemed like a no brainer to experiment and make a fermented spicy sauerkraut.
 If you’re unsure of how spicy you want it, start with 1 tablespoon of Gochugaru flakes (spicy chili) and taste to decide how spicy you like it.
 My previous recipe for kimchi found here, has an amazing Asian flavour which gives my food a spicy Asian twist.

 Compared to kimchi, this recipe for Spicy Sauerkraut adds a different element of spiciness to my meals.
 Although using the same Korean chilli flakes found in kimchi, but this tastes nothing like kimchi, it’s a sauerkraut.
 You could simplify it even further by just using cabbage, salt and the spicy chilli flakes, but I like to add carrots with a bit of onion and garlic.
 You really only need 1 carrot, but I used 2 because I like the sweetness carrots add, but you can completely skip these.